jenschlot/IBM-Bluemix-DevOps-Documentation/docs/faq/index.md

 <a name="q8"></a>

-### How can I provide more feedback?
+### How can I provide feedback?

 We love feedback.
-If you have a suggestion about how to make something better, [share your idea here](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
+If you have a suggestion, [share your idea in the JazzHub IBM DevOps Services project](https://hub.jazz.net/ccm01/web/projects/srich%20%7C%20JazzHub#action=com.ibm.team.dashboard.viewDashboard).
-To ask a question, check out our [DevOps Services Forum](https://developer.ibm.com/answers/questions/?community=devops-services).
+If you need help, [ask a question in the DevOps Services Forum](https://developer.ibm.com/answers/questions/?community=devops-services).

 <a name="ibmer"></a>